 - Is acrylic sustainable in any way?

-Here we explore how acrylic is made, what its most common uses are, and what the environmental impact of such a versatile and popular plastic material might be and conclude on is acrylic is eco friendly or not.
+Here we explore how acrylic is made, what its most common uses are, what the environmental impact of such a versatile and popular plastic material might be and conclude on is acrylic is eco friendly or not.

 Acrylic can go by a few different names: acrylic glass, PMMA, plexiglass and perspex.